xinkjs/xink/README.md

 ### Using Standard Schema

 `SCHEMAS` is a built-in `HOOKS` object.
-For each route handler and data type, you can define a schema for validated data.
-You can only use SCHEMAS when using a validation library that is Standard Schema compliant.
+For each route handler and data type, you can define a schema to validate data.
+You can only use SCHEMAS when using a validation library that is [Standard Schema](https://standardschema.dev) compliant.
 You can use types with this as well.

-> Please see https://standardschema.dev for background.

 ```js
 /* src/routes/route.js */